Hubert Bland: Bland's licentiousness

 Bland, "a poseur by nature, was something more than a philanderer by habit."

 He had "a voracious sexual appetite."
-When Edith met Bland, he "already had a mistress with child."
+When Nesbit met Bland, he "already had a mistress with child."
 After Alice Hoatson joined the Bland household, "he proceeded to father children on both her and Edith regularly."
 George Bernard Shaw described Bland as maintaining "simultaneously three wives, all of whom bore him children," and two of the "wives" lived in the same house.
 To top it off, Bland "was not averse to seeking to seduce" the girlfriends of his daughter Rosamund.

 Bland wrote that he "hated the Pharisees, the Prigs, the Puritans."
 He smoked, and claimed to be "adventurous" with drugs, having taken "opium in all its forms" as well as other drugs.